TurakhiaLab/TWILIGHT/docs/index.md

     # Install Snakemake and tree inference tools
     bash ./install/installIterative.sh
     ```

-!!!Note
-    **TWILIGHT** is built using CMake and depends upon libraries such as Boost, oneTBB, etc. If users face version issues, try using the docker methods detailed below.

 ### **Using Dockerfile** <a name=docker></a>
 The Dockerfile installed all the dependencies and tools for TWILIGHT default/iterative mode.